 Men’s rights are deliberately neglected in India, due to onslaught of feminism, vote bank politics and vested interest in western countries and entities like USA, UK, UN and large multinational companies.
-He thinks that it is a communist agenda of nationalization of family function (state getting involved in all family related functions).
+He thinks that it is a communist agenda of nationalization of family function (state getting involved in all family-related functions).
 This is a part of the planned destruction of the family system and nationalization of the role of men.

 The vision for men’s rights

-There needs to be a political solution the present issues of men’s rights.
+There needs to be a political solution to the present issues of men’s rights.
 Else there will be increased violence against women and state.
 Unfortunately, the establishments are not able to see this.